More set-up tips

 Grenade jump required, but there's good cover once you're up

 There are also two higher designs.
 Previously I didn't think there would be any way to get up on those monsters unless by some freaky grenade jump I was unaware of.
 However, after recently spending time on my lifeboat area defence plan, I've realized something.
 The five designs for the central rock are exactly the same as for the 'lifeboat rock'.
-With grenade jumps I was able to get up on the higher two designs as lifeboat rocks, so I expect you can do the same on the plateau as well, though it's not quite the same because the rock is embedded differently in the ground.
-Incidentally, in regard to the previous two rocks pictured here, those are respectively referred to as the 'slope-back' rock and 'jump-spot' rock in my lifeboat area defence article.
-On the plateau however, that jump-spot is no longer something you can jump up onto from the ground without a grenade boost.
+With grenade jumps I was able to get up on the higher two designs at the lifeboat, so I expect you can do the same on the plateau as well, though it's not quite the same because the rock is embedded differently in the ground.

 Note: If you're making repeated attempts to get the design you want, bear in mind that it's easy to learn to recognize each design from near the right entrance to the battlefield.
 This will save you having to drive up to the plateau to check.